danielgafni/website/www/content/blog/custom-dagster-asset-decorator.md

 tags = ["dagster", "python"]
 +++

-This blog post assumes some knowledge of [Dagster](https://dagster.io) - a modern data orchestration framework.
+This blog post explores strategies for customizing [Dagster](https://dagster.io)'s asset decorator to enhance code maintainability and reusability in data orchestration tasks.
+It requires prior knowledge of Dagster for understanding.

 ## Introduction

-When building data pipelines, it's common to work with multiple similar data assets.
+Data engineers often encounter scenarios where they need to work with multiple similar data assets.

 These assets might differ in small details, like:
  - how is the input table being filtered